dthatprince/My-Project-Portfolio-List/README.md

 Welcome to my portfolio!
 This repository showcases my projects and fun stuffs.
 ## About Me

 My name is Prince Nwaekwu, I am a passionate and dedicated data scientist with a strong background in Big data analytics and Machine Learning.
-With a keen interest in uncovering insights from complex datasets, I thrive on solving challenging problems and turning raw data into actionable insights.
+With a keen interest in uncovering insights from complex datasets, I thrive on solving challenging problems and turning raw data into actionable insights and BI solutions.

 Throughout my career, I have gained extensive experience in data wrangling, exploratory data analysis, statistical modeling, and predictive analytics.
 I enjoy working with large datasets, identifying patterns, and developing innovative solutions to extract valuable information that drives informed decision-making.